 I want to share with you the steps I took to reconnect and align my passion with my business.

 Grab a piece of paper, a pencil, and some markers.
 Enlist all your projects and tasks.
 All of them.
 Use colors or any other visual code to highlight the ones that bring you joy and build up your creative momentum, from those that you consider less than desirable.
 Notice and acknowledge how much of the list is colored with the “I’ll do it for the money”, “I can’t afford to lose this … “ “Suck it up” tint versus those that you truly enjoy.

 2. Dig deeper.

 Run through the “not so fun” tasks and projects and reflect on the source of the feelings.
-It could be you just plainly dislike the task itself, but here’s some other questions to ask:
+It could be you just plain dislike the task itself, but here are some other questions to ask:

 - Am I compromising with deadlines that undermine my process?
 Or that require me to sacrifice other priorities?

 - Are the project goals and vision clear for me?
 Do I connect with them?
 Does it call for my prime skills and talents?